Vision Action Network Board of Directors

 Executive Director, Community Action

-Renee Bruce joined Community Action in 1990 and oversaw most of Community Action's poverty reduction programs before assuming the Executive Director position in November, 2015.
-Renee serves on the following boards and committees; Community Housing Fund, Northwest Regional Education Service District, CASH Oregon, Washington County Anti-Poverty Strategies Committee and the Early Learning Washington County Steering Committee.
-Renee holds a bachelor's degree in Child Development & Teaching from Michigan State University.
+Renée Bruce joined Community Action in 1990 and oversaw most of Community Action's poverty reduction programs before assuming the Executive Director position in November, 2015.
+Renée serves on the following boards and committees; Community Housing Fund, Northwest Regional Education Service District, CASH Oregon, Washington County Anti-Poverty Strategies Committee, Early Learning Washington County Steering Committee and Washington County Homeless Plan Advisory Committee.
+Renée holds a bachelor's degree in Child Development & Teaching from Michigan State University.

 Executive Director, Centro Cultural de Washington County